The basic principle of PCR

 Pyrosequencing

-The crucial point is the quantification of the nucleotide incorporation.
-This allows the degree of zygosity of a TSR position to be determined exactly.
+The crucial point is the quantification of nucleotide incorporation.
+This allows the degree of zygosity of a TSR position to be precisely determined.

 Pyrosequencing is used in the following analyses: